just-the-docs/just-the-docs/ux/SOCIAL_MEDIA_POSTING.md

 parent: UX
 ---

-## Countable's Social Media Posting Policy
+**Purpose**

+Make clear what should and should not be posted to social media.

+**Scope**

 The following covers what is and isn't okay to post, and who should be posting.

 ### Purpose of Social Media Posting